mearashadowfax/GuardianChrono/README.md

 6. Add your Telegram Bot token to the `config.py` file
 7. Run the bot with the command `python3 bot.py`

-You can then interact with the bot in a Telegram chat.
+You can then interact with the bot via Telegram.

 ## Usage
 This Telegram bot offers the following features: